wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 5. Build the wheel, including the variant label in the filename.

-The build system may support customizing the build process based on selected variant properties, in particular exposing the variant information to the scripts run at build time.
+The build backend may support customizing the build process based on selected variant properties, in particular exposing the variant information to the scripts run at build time.